-As Baltimore personal injury lawyers, the attorneys at Lebowitz & Mzhen, LLC, tend to agree with the majority of traffic safety experts that using a cellphone or smartphone while operating a motor vehicle is one of the more frequent causes of traffic accident today.
+As Baltimore personal injury lawyers, the attorneys at Lebowitz & Mzhen Personal Injury Lawyers, tend to agree with the majority of traffic safety experts that using a cellphone or smartphone while operating a motor vehicle is one of the more frequent causes of traffic accident today.
 Not only this, but numerous automobile and trucking safety studies have suggested, if not outright declared, that “texting and driving” is more or less equivalent to driving under the influence of alcohol.
 Such is the result of the distraction that mobile devices now cause; make no mistake, these convenient communication devices have been generating a stream of senseless traffic accidents for years now.

 Fortunately, legislators, law enforcement officials and safety experts have managed to raise the public’s consciousness to the dangers of unbridled cellphone and smartphone use.
 Very important, too, because being distracted by one’s cellphone can sometimes be much more dangerous than actually driving while impaired by alcohol or drugs.
 While DWI or DUI is certainly dangerous, fewer people take talking and texting while driving as seriously.
 This would also apply to commercial truck drivers, a group that should be much more attuned to the risky effects of this kind of distracted driving.